-Ethan Dmitrovsky, M.D., Professor of Pharmacology and Toxicology and of Medicine, and Yolanda Sanchez, PhD, Associate Professor of Pharmacology and Toxicology, have been awarded a one year Samuel Waxman Cancer Research Foundation grant (7/1/10-6/30/11), entitled: Rexinoid Therapy for Lung Cancer Prevention.
+Ethan Dmitrovsky, M.D., Professor of Pharmacology and Toxicology and of Medicine, has been awarded a one year Samuel Waxman Cancer Research Foundation grant (7/1/13-6/30/14), entitled: Targeting Chromosomal Instability in Lung Cancer.

-Michael Sporn, M.D., Oscar M. Cohn '34 Professor of Pharmacology and Toxicology and of Medicine, has renewed a one year contract with REATA Pharmaceuticals (8/01/2012-7/31/2013), entitled: Sponsored Research Agreement on Triterpenoids.
+Michael Sporn, M.D., Oscar M. Cohn '34 Professor in Residence of Pharmacology and Toxicology and of Medicine, has renewed a two year contract with REATA Pharmaceuticals (8/01/2012-7/31/2014), entitled: Sponsored Research Agreement on Triterpenoids.